jeremywillans/ha-rest980-roomba/README.md

 ### Step 6: Configure Home Assistant Package and Secrets

-The below is my configuration YAML file which uses the [Packages](https://www.home-assistant.io/docs/configuration/packages/) feature in HA to keep all the separate components together.
+The below are my configuration YAML files which uses the [Packages](https://www.home-assistant.io/docs/configuration/packages/) feature in HA to keep all the separate components together.

 I split off the regions into the secrets file to make it easier to manage for future updates (these will change if you update your floorplan from the iRobot app)